Development management customer charter

 Advertising and consulting on planning applications

-- Follow all current national guidance on the consultation and advertisement of planning applications and the provisions of the Council’s statement of community involvement.
+- Follow all current national guidance on the consultation and advertisement of planning applications and the provisions of our statement of community involvement.

-- Publish comments made on the Council’s website for all live planning applications and take these into account in the determination of applications, unless the comments are offensive, racist, discriminatory, threatening, anonymous or marked private/confidential.
+- Publish comments made on our website for all live planning applications and take these into account in the determination of applications, unless the comments are offensive, racist, discriminatory, threatening, anonymous or marked private/confidential.

 Consideration of applications & making decisions

 - Ensure all decisions are made in accordance with the relevant legislation and planning policy but also take into account other relevant material considerations.